Portals are sometimes helpful. Sometimes they're unreliable

-- Ring transporters, however, do take the water.
+- Ring transporters, however, do take water through.
 It looks fairly awesome.

 - One episode of Angel had the titular character black-mailed into entering a Hell Dimension to save someone.
 He gears up before entering only for all the weapons to drop to the floor when he vanishes.

 - This is generally played straight for portals in Dungeons & Dragonsnote , though Forgotten Realms plays with it by featuring portals that only lets the atmospheric conditions/water, etc through, and blocks creatures and constructs from going through.
 Don't want air elementals to disturb that fresh air you're bringing in from the Elemental Plane of Air, after all.

 - In Spyro 2, the one side of a portal from Aquaria Towers to Summer Forest is underwater and yet the Ghibli Hills level isn't flooded at all.

 - In Spyro 3, the portals to a chinese fireworks factory, an abandoned ghost ship and a Slippy-Slidey Ice World are all accessed only by underwater lake, yet the respective worlds are still dry and the lake hasn't emptied its water through them at all.

 - In Crash Bandicoot 3: Warped, Crash can take a Time Twister portal from the Warp Zone straight to the underwater levels and no water escapes from there to the present.